albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 <br>
 <br>

 I hope this can help you to installing mozilla hubs.
-You have other experience, please send me pull request. you can help more people. you make people happy and universe will make you happy too.
+You have other experience, please send me pull request. you can help more people.

 <br>
 <br>